aamoesi/newsscrapper.io/homework_instructions.md

 * This command will add the free mLab provision to your project.

-7. When you go to connect your mongo database to mongoose, do so the following way:
+7.When you go to connect your mongo database to mongoose, do so the following way:

 ```js
 // If deployed, use the deployed database.
 Otherwise use the local mongoHeadlines database